styczynski/python-mmseqs/README.md

 # MMseqs2 bindings for Python

 This project provides bidings for mmseqs.
+It's still work in progress.
+This is the base usage scenario:
 ```python
 import mmseqs